Space shuttle Endeavour launch delayed further

 To find out if a faulty thermostat was to blame, engineers working in Endeavour's cramped engine compartment Saturday afternoon sprayed compressed air on APU No. 1's B-channel heater thermostats to lower their temperature enough to find out whether they would cycle on or not.
 They did not, but that could have been the result of a wiring problem or a bad connector.
 Additional tests were carried out overnight and no such problems were found.

 Engineers met early Sunday and recommended replacing the ALCA-2 box.
-It's not yet clear how long that work might take.

 MISSION STATUS CENTER